Getting started with React & Progressier

 4Install your PWA

-Progressier create an install page for your React PWA (e.g. install.page/covid).
+Progressier create an installation page for your React PWA (e.g. install.page/covid).
 This link gives users an easy way to install your app across devices and browsers.
 Alternatively, your PWA can be made installable directly within the body of your app with our in-app promotion elements.

 5Send a push notification